 Lack of Transparency

-As far as SRIs are concerned, some of them are easy to measure, like avoiding tobacco or alcohol.
+As far as SRI are concerned, some of them are easy to measure, like avoiding tobacco or alcohol.

-However, if you want to invest in companies that support the pro-life movement or you’re against obesity promotion, there might be very few companies that completely adhere to your SRI guidelines.
+However, if you want to invest in a stock or fund that supports the pro-life movement or you’re against obesity promotion, there might be very few options that completely adhere to your SRI guidelines.
+That may not mean that is oriented around sustainable investing.

 What is Impact Investing?

-That’s where impact investing stands out in the ESG vs SRI vs impact investing debate.
+That’s where impact investing stands out in the comparison debate of these investment strategies.
 This strategy helps investors seek companies that pledge to put a positive impact on society and the environment.

 So, instead of excluding companies with harmful practices, you’re looking for ones with positive long-term goals as an impact investor.